alekseygenerozov/starforge_mult_search/code/README.md

 Multiplicity 4 count: 6

 # Reproducing paper results and figures
-Runninng the full analysis pipeline takes several days of compute on an HPC.
+Running the full analysis pipeline takes several days of compute on an HPC.

 However, the results can be reproduced in reasonable time if the output of the multiple search algorithm has already been prepared.

-To this end we provide users with

 1. Output files from the multiple search algorithm.
+[In the directory ...]
-2. Two scripts that post-process the data analyze_multiples.py and analyze_multiples_part2.py.
+2. Scripts that post-process the data (e.g. analyze_multiples.py, analyze_multiples_part2.py,
+high_multiples_analysis.py) reorganizes the data into tables for easier analysis.
-3. Scripts that produce Figure 2-4, using data products from the preceding scripts
+3. Scripts that produce Figures in the analysis/figures..., using the above data tables.

-The script "run_pipeline" runs the analysis in 1-3, and generates Figs. 2-4 in the paper.
+The script "run_pipeline" runs the analysis in 1-3, and generates pdf files for figures... in the paper.

+[Can give more detail about the data tables here.]

+[Have some undocumented scripts here...]